 How do you avoid an experience like that?
 Do a little homework about fenders and get a quality set.

 Some people who fly to a bike touring destination are concerned that fenders are just another piece they’ll need to break down for transport.
-Certain fenders, like metal ones, aren’t especially quick and easy to reassemble at the destination.
-In these cases, it may be worthwhile to look into clip on models.
+Certain fenders, such as metal ones, aren’t especially quick and easy to reassemble at the destination.
+In these cases, it may be worthwhile to look into clip-on models.

 If you want to do this yourself, take your time and measure carefully.
 A proper fit is key.
 You’ll want about a quarter-inch gap around each side of your tires.
 When in doubt, or if you’re between sizes, go up.
 This will future-proof your bike and give you the flexibility to use other tires.